 How to get there: Subway to Anguk Station, Line 3

-Behind the heart of the city, Namsan mountain with the high 262m is a place of the famous Namsan TV tower (N Seoul Tower or).
-Tower becomes a symbol of Seoul since the first opening time1980.
+Behind the heart of the city, Namsan mountain with the high 262m is a place of the famous Namsan TV tower (or N Seoul Tower).
+Tower becomes a symbol of Seoul since the first opening time in 1980.
 From the top of the tower, visitors easily look at the panoramic view of Seoul from above.
 Here is also the ideal path to watch cherry blossom.
 Read more: Visiting N Seoul Tower (Namsan Tower) — A tourist icon of Seoul, South Korea.

 Location: 105, Namsangongwon-girl, Yongsan-gu, Seoul

 Opening hours: From 10 am to 11 pm

 Phone: (+82) 2-3455-9277